 I think it is important to have good navigation in your blog.
 You want your visitors to get to the place they want to read with ease.

-In long blog posts, having anchor links will help your visitors find what they need quickly.
+In long blog posts, having anchor text links will help your visitors find what they need quickly.

 Not all your visitors are looking for the same thing so I like having my sub-headings as a list with anchor links near the top of my post.

 My visitor can then decide what part of the post they want to start with.

-Creating anchor links may look at bit hard at first, but once you do it a couple of times it isn’t that difficult.
+Creating anchor text links may look at bit hard at first, but once you do it a couple of times it isn’t that difficult.

 Frequently asked questions